The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Dual-Market Access

-Northern Ireland retains its recognised UK–EU trading status, with access to both markets constitutionally protected.
+Northern Ireland retains its recognised UK–EU trading position, with access to both markets protected.

 Regulatory Coordination

-Regulatory alignment is maintained without altering existing obligations.
-Stormont retains primary administrative authority, maintaining continuity through existing governance structures.
+Regulatory coordination is maintained without altering existing obligations.

 Treaty Protection

-Windsor Framework provisions are maintained through UK–Ireland agreements and cannot be overridden by federal law.
+Windsor Framework provisions are maintained through binding intergovernmental arrangements.

 Closing Statement